 The Yellow Book was a quarterly publication which included literary works by names such as H.G.
 Wells, Henry James, Yeats, and even Beardsley himself.
 As artistic director, it was Beardsley’s decision to make the cover of the periodical yellow, which might seem ironic for an artist whose whole output was almost entirely black and white.
 He chose the yellow cover because at the time, illicit French books were distinguished by their yellow covers to warn readers of the scandalous stories that awaited inside.

 This creative decision eventually came back to haunt Beardsley.
 When Oscar Wilde was arrested in 1895 for crimes relating to homosexuality at the Cadogan Hotel, he was carrying a book with a yellow sleeve.
 It was a racy book by Pierre Louys called Aphrodite, which is a story about a sculptor and courtesan and their lustful pursuits of one another.
-Because of the popularity of The Yellow Book, it was claimed Wilde that had been carrying a copy of the magazine.
+Because of the popularity of The Yellow Book, it was claimed that Wilde had been carrying a copy of the magazine.
 Beardsley had already become closely associated with Wilde through his prior work on Salomé.
 This latest public scandal was enough to tie Beardsley to Oscar’s forbidden lifestyle and get him kicked off his publication.

 Those who wanted to work with the artist became few and far between, but there was one libertine who jumped at the chance.
 It was the London publisher, Leonard Smithers, who was an old friend of Oscar Wilde.
 He was also a pornographer of the day and a book dealer, said to have collected copies of books bound in human skin.